Species List

 Length: 70ft

 Description: See also Fchieduk and Agidagich, considered synonyms.
 A 70ft long whale with 4 teeth (2 in upper jaw, 2 in lower) that protrude forwards by 9 inches, and “two white stripes surrounding the body very obliquely”.
 Based on artistic depictions/carvings by the Aleuts.
 Compared to Monodon spurius of Fabricius, 1780 (nomen dubium, Northern Bottlenose Whale?
 Narwhal?) and Northern Bottlenose Whale.
+The location, however, does not align with the Northern Bottlenose Whale's currently known range.

 BN: Delphinus bayeri